mbfgroup/qmmm/README.md

 $qmmmAtoms writepdb pre_system.pdb
 ```

-Done with the MD trajectory, now load the coordinates you want to launch from + the associated psf:
+Load the coordinates you want to launch from + the associated psf:
 ```
 mol new system.solv.ionized.psf type {psf}
 mol addfile some_traj_frame.pdb